eoinreilly93/Twitter-Word-Cloud/README.md

 # Twitter-Word-Cloud
-Script to create a word cloud for Twitter users
+Script used to generate wordclouds